weltond/DataStructure/LeetCode/dp/312-Burst-Balloons.md

 ```

 ## Answer
+We then think can we apply the divide and conquer technique?
+After all there seems to be many self similar sub problems from the previous analysis.

+- Well, the nature way to divide the problem is burst one balloon and separate the balloons into 2 sub sections one on the left and one one the right.
+However, in this problem the left and right become adjacent and have effects on the maxCoins in the future.
+- Then another interesting idea come up.
+Which is quite often seen in dp problem analysis.
+That is **reverse thinking**.
+Like I said **the coins you get for a balloon does not depend on the balloons already burst**.
+Therefore instead of divide the problem by the first balloon to burst, we divide the problem by the last balloon to burst.
+Why is that? **Because only the first and last balloons we are sure of their adjacent balloons before hand!**

 ### Method 2 - DP
 ```java
 ```
 ### Method 1 - DFS + Memo

 #### Approach 1 : - TLE(34 / 70 test cases passed)
 - Time: O(n!) (?)
 ```java